 High blood pressure affects one-third of the population in the United States and increases your risk of having a heart attack.
 It’s also linked to many heart conditions such as sleep apnea.
 Over time, the excessive force damages your blood vessel walls, as well as your organs.

-Dr. Banerjee recommends routine blood pressure checks and screenings so you can stay on top of your numbers and make the necessary changes to improve your pressure and reduce your risk of more serious complications.
+The team recommends routine blood pressure checks and screenings so you can stay on top of your numbers and make the necessary changes to improve your pressure and reduce your risk of more serious complications.

 In most cases, you can’t feel high blood pressure, which is why it’s referred to as the silent killer.
 Only when your levels are in life-threatening ranges are you likely to experience any symptoms, such as headaches or nosebleeds.
 Routine screening is the best way to monitor your blood pressure.

 High blood pressure is prevalent in the United States, but one test result showing an elevated level doesn’t necessarily mean you have the condition.
 In general, to be diagnosed with high blood pressure, your numbers need to be elevated on three office visits.